daharper/DriveInfo/README.md

 ### Code is in the main form

-There's three things to consider:
+There's just three things to note:

-1. Record to hold the info (**TDriveInfo**)
+1. The record to hold the info (**TDriveInfo**)
-2. Function to get the drive information (**GetDriveInfo**)
+2. A function to get the drive information (**GetDriveInfo**)
-3. Button Event Handler to call the function and populate the listview
+3. The Button Event Handler which calls the function and populates the listview